Special Category Data GDPR Best Practices

 3. Be clear about the legal basis for processing

-Ensure that you accurately record the legal basis for your data processing.
+Ensure that you accurately record the legal basis for processing data.
 For example, whether you have explicit consent, whether it is required for the performance of specific contracts, or for other specific purposes (such as the public interest or the vital interests of an individual).

 4. Assess the impact of holding the data